 The mention of nutrient deficiencies might conjure up images of developing nations, but the typical American diet also can leave big nutritional gaps.
 Depending on lifestyle and eating habits, some nutrients may be lacking in the general population.

-Here are a few examples of nutrients that some Americans do not consume enough of, as well as foods and beverages which contain them:
+Here are a few examples of nutrients that some Americans do not consume enough of, as well as foods and beverages that contain them:

 Low intake of iron is a concern, particularly for females of child-bearing age and young children.
 A common sign of an iron deficiency is fatigue.
 Other symptoms of iron-deficiency anemia can include dizziness, headache, sensitivity to cold, paleness in the skin and under the eyelids, and weakness.
 Unusual cravings, such as for ice or dirt, may also occur.
 Children may have poor appetite and lethargy when they're anemic.
 Early detection helps promote healthy growth and development and lower risk for infection and lead poisoning.